KAZD: Analog-to-digital conversion

 On May 22, 2006, KAZD—as KLDT—signed on its digital signal on UHF channel 54.
-This would be key, as Qualcomm, which was launching its ill-fated MediaFLO service on 716-722 MHz (the frequency corresponding to UHF channel 55), would request them to stop using channel 55.
+This would be key, as Qualcomm, which was launching its ill-fated MediaFLO service on 716–722 MHz (the frequency corresponding to UHF channel 55), would request them to stop using channel 55.
 On November 17, 2006, the Federal Communications Commission gave permission for KLDT to shut off its analog transmitter facilities and "flash-cut" to its final digital channel at the end of the digital transition period.

 KLDT shut down its analog signal, over UHF channel 55, on January 1, 2007.
 The station's digital signal remained on its pre-transition UHF channel 54 in the interim, becoming the first station in the market to broadcast exclusively in digital.
-On June 12, 2009, KLDT relocated its digital signal to UHF channel 39 after KXTX shut down its analog signal on that channel, using PSIP to display KLDT's virtual channel as 54 from 2007 to 2010; in December 2010, what is now KAZD changed its virtual channel to 55.
+On June 12, 2009, KLDT relocated its digital signal to UHF channel 39 after KXTX shut down its analog signal on that channel, using virtual channel 54 from 2007 to 2010; in December 2010, what is now KAZD changed its virtual channel to 55.
 UHF TV channels 52 through 69 were removed from television broadcast use as a part of the transition from analog to digital.